open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 # Deploying a Helm Chart using a `ResourceGraphDefinition` inside the OCM component version (bootstrap) with FluxCD

-The [concept](../../README.md#concept) showed a basic example of how to deploy a Helm chart using the OCM K8s Toolkit, in which an operator or dev-ops engineer can define a `ResourceGraphDefinition` to deploy a Helm chart into a Kubernetes cluster.
-However, there are scenarios, where the developer already knows how the deployment should look like and what should be configured.
-So, the developer can create a `ResourceGraphDefinition` beforehand and deliver it with the OCM component itself.
+This [concept](../../README.md#concept) showed a basic example of how to deploy a Helm chart from an OCM component.
+By defining a `ResourceGraphDefinition` that contains the all the required resources to deploy the Helm chart into a Kubernetes cluster.

+However, there are scenarios, where the developer already knows how the deployment instructions for the Helm chart should look like and what should be configured.
+Accordingly, the developer can create a `ResourceGraphDefinition` that contains all the required resources to deploy and configure the Helm chart, and deliver it with the OCM component version itself.
+This way, the deployment instructions can also be delivered securely through OCM and the operator does not need to know which resources are required.

 In such a case, we need to bootstrap the `ResourceGraphDefinition` from the OCM component and apply it to the cluster.

 To do so, we use the OCM K8s Toolkit resource `Deployer`.
 By referencing the `Resource` containing the `ResourceGraphDefinition` by name, the deployer will download the content from the OCM component and apply it to the cluster.